 - Top universities at Washington DC are University of Maryland, Georgetown University, George Washington University, American University, Howard University

-USA Student Visa Information, Eligibility & Requirements
+Visa Information, Eligibility & Requirements

 If you want to study at a college or university in the USA you will need a student visa called F1 visa.